Mohamedyk10/inpainting/README.md

 If you save the inpainted image, you'll find it in `output/`.

+If you want to correctly inpaint an image, you'll need to change the values of the following variables :

+- `patch_size`
+- `search_prop` (proportion of the image used in the updating of gradients around contour pixels 0<`search_prop`<1)
+- `sigma_lissage` the power of the used smoothering filter in the algorithm.

+You can find in `values_image.md` a list of optimal values for some images in the `data/` folder.

 #

 Ce projet implémente la méthode d'exemplar-based inpainting qui se trouve dans `inpainting.pdf`.